 Conflicts over child custody in a divorce are hard enough when the parties live near each other.
 When the separating spouses live primarily in two different countries, however, things can become much more complicated in a hurry.
-If you need help with child custody matters, call Berenji & Associates today for a free consultation.
+If you need help with child custody matters, call Berenji & Associates today for a free case evaluation.

 Such was the case with actress Kelly Rutherford, whose two children were ordered to live in France with their father, Daniel Giersch, after the couple’s divorce in 2009.
 After an international legal battle lasting several years, a Los Angeles family court judge ordered the return of the two children to Rutherford late last month.